hookactions/certes-spec/schema-definers.md

 When creating custom integrations, this is the most common use case: I want to receive events from a third party, the third party has defined what those events look like, I need to write code to handle that data format.
 Some examples of this are: GitHub, Calendly, Copper CRM, and Stripe.

-For this use case, the producer of events will define the schema and the subscriber must write code to accomodate these foreign data structures.
-In order to set up a subscription, the subscriber will call the local "[Master API](#todo)" such as `certes.EnsureSubscriptions(...)`.
+For this use case, the producer of events will define the schema and the subscriber must write code to accommodate these foreign data structures.
+In order to set up a subscription, the subscriber will call the local "[Master API](/master-api)" such as `certes.EnsureSubscriptions(...)`.
 The Master API will then ensure authentication is set up for the specified service and create the subscriptions.

 ## Subscriber defined schema